-In accordance with Article 58 of the Criminal Procedure Code of the Russian Federation, a specialist is involved in the external examination of the corpse in place of discovery (place of incident) in order to render assistance in putting questions that are supposed to be solved during the performance of the medicolegal analysis.
+In accordance with Article 58 of the Criminal Procedure Code of the Russian Federation, a specialist is involved in the external examination of the corpse in the place of discovery (crime scene) in order to render assistance in asking questions that are supposed to be solved during the performance of the medicolegal analysis.

-It is compulsory to answer the following question in the process of the medicolegal analysis of the corpse:
+It is compulsory to answer the following questions in the process of the medicolegal analysis of the corpse:

-- What is the cause of death? - What is the time of the death coming? - What kind of injuries does the corpse have? - Did the decedent drink alcohol short before the death?
+- What is the cause of death? - What is the time of death? - What kind of injuries does the corpse have? - Did the deceased drink alcohol short before the death?

-If any injuries are found in the process of the external examination, additional questions can be put to the forensic medical expert.
+If any injuries are found in the process of the external examination, the forensic medical expert may be asked additional questions.
 A detailed list of questions can be found in the corresponding chapters of these guidelines.

-Depending on the circumstances of the crime additional questions that are important in this case can be put to the forensic medical expert.
+Depending on the circumstances of the crime, the forensic medical expert may be asked additional questions that are important in this case.
 The main requirement to the questions is that they should not be beyond the scope of specific knowledge of the forensic medical expert (competence level).